 Feline Stomatitis Note the severe inflammation surrounding each tooth and in the back of the mouth

-After Dental Extractions Note the resolution in inflammation along the gum line.
+After Dental Extractions Note the resolution of inflammation along the gum line.
 The patient's mouth is comfortable and they are able to still eat hard food, despite having the teeth removed